-Once upon a time, I studied calligraphy and penmanship for about ten years, and now I switch to brush and calligraphy pens and write vaguely on my mornings off.
+I used to study calligraphy and penmanship for about 10 years, and now I use brush pens and calligraphy pens to do some writing on my mornings off.

-I lacked the spunk to get out the brush and inkstone, and just writing with a crunchy pen was boring, so I shifted it around a bit and settled on that style.
+I didn't have enough enthusiasm to get out my brush and inkstone, and just writing with a crisp pen was boring, so I shifted a bit and settled on that style.

-It's not as speedy or accurate as digital typing, and the time spent writing is comfortable, even though it gets older and older once in a while.
+It's not as speedy or accurate as digital typing, and it gets old once and for all, but the time spent writing is comfortable.

-Where to start writing to make the sentence fit better?
-How to balance the size of kanji and hiragana?
-At this speed, it's going to bleed
+Where should I start writing to make my sentences fit better?
+How do I balance the size of kanji and hiragana?
+Doesn't this speed make the text blur?

-This kanji should be as protruding as a rocky mountain, this hiragana should be like flowing water, I might have failed around here before.
+This kanji should stick out like a rocky mountain, this hiragana like flowing water, and I may have failed in this area before.

-Perhaps it's because my beliefs that I could write better are overturned.
+Perhaps it's because my assumption that I could write better is beaten to death.

-I don't think there is no such thing as "better", but rather it's important to take a closer look at the product by changing hands.
+I don't think there is any one that is better than the other, but I think it is important to take a closer look at them, changing hands, changing products.